Serving Fort Lauderdale, Miami and all of Florida

 Laser eye surgery is an out-patient procedure, and the surgery itself takes only a few minutes.
 This can be very misleading to patients.
 Good results still require a very high level of precision and skill.
 Due to the popularity and profitability of LASIK, we now have what some refer to as “LASIK factories” where patients are rushed in and out with very little personal attention.
 In order to maximize profits, they may allow unskilled practitioners to perform the procedures and use substandard or poorly maintained equipment.

-If you or a loved one has been the victim of LASIK malpractice, pleas call Sunrise, FL, medical malpractice attorneys Fenster & Cohen, P.A. at by calling (954) 473-1500 or toll-free at (877) 845-8989 or contact us online.
+If you or a loved one has been the victim of LASIK malpractice, pleas call Sunrise, FL, medical malpractice attorneys Fenster & Cohen, P.A. at by calling (954) 473-1500 or contact us online.
 The initial consultation is free of charge, and if we agree to handle your case, we will work on a contingency fee basis, which means we get paid for our services only if there is a monetary recovery of funds.
 In many cases, a lawsuit must be filed before an applicable expiration date, known as a statute of limitations.
 Please call right away to ensure that you do not waive your right to possible compensation.